yanpepik/UIKit-Vinted/README.md

 With that in mind, we have prepared 3 tasks for you.

 In the provided repository you will find an open PR (not really, more info below), which is a working Vinted app prototype code left by the previously working developer.

-It has two basic screens - an item feed screen where the user is able to scroll and see the items.
-Clicking one of the items the user is taken to another screen with item details (with future capability of buying it).
+It has a single screen where the user is able to scroll and see the items.

 Due to technical limitations of github classrooms you need to perform such git commands after checking out the repo (to refresh git history):
 ```